frostbone25/ShaderInjector/ConfigurationGuide.md

 With that said, even in my sessions I find most of the issues managable and performance on my system *(RTX 3080)* at native 1080p is acceptable.
 If you want the full visual splendor I will guide you on where to enable the features!

+***As a final note for this section, [all shaders can be edited live](https://github.com/frostbone25/ShaderInjector/blob/main/LiveShaderEditing.md).
+You do not need to close or relaunch the game any time you make a change.***

 <p float="left">
     <img src="GithubContent/LiveShaderEditing/directory-game.png" width="24%" />
     <img src="GithubContent/LiveShaderEditing/directory-shader-injector.png" width="24%" />